Coarse cone quotients: Introduction

-whose targets are called the categories of coarse motives and strong coarse motives \footnote{In ordinary topology the universal homology theory is the suspension spectrum functor $\Sigma_{+}^{\infty}:\Top\to \Sp$.
+whose targets are called the categories of coarse motives and strong coarse motives \footnote{In ordinary topology, the universal homology theory is the suspension spectrum functor $\Sigma_{+}^{\infty}:\Top\to \Sp$.
 In \cite{buen} we denoted coarse motives by $\Sp\cX$ and called them coarse spectra in order to highlight the analogy with topology.}.
 These exist for formal reasons.

-Similarly, local\footnote{This should remind on {\em locally finite}.
-We use the word {\em local} since we replaced the local finiteness conditon by the weaker condition of vanishing on flasques.
+Similarly, local\footnote{This should remind of {\em locally finite}.
+We use the word {\em local} since we replaced the local finiteness condition by the weaker condition of vanishing on flasques.
 The latter condition does not involve limits.
-It is therefore better suited for motivic considerations.} homology theories are functors from $\UBC$ to cocomplete stable $\infty$-categories which are homotopy invariant, excisive, $u$-continuous, and vanish on flasques \cite{ass}.
+It is therefore better suited for motivic considerations.} homology theories are functors from $\UBC$ to cocomplete stable $\infty$-categories that are homotopy invariant, excisive, $u$-continuous, and vanish on flasques \cite{ass}.
 We again consider the universal local homology theory

-The role of the cone functor $\cO^{\infty}$ can now be clarified by the observation \cite[Lem.
+The role of the cone-at-infinity functor $\cO^{\infty}$ can now be clarified by the observation \cite[Lem.
 9.6]{ass} that the functor is a local homology theory.